ilyavolodin/graphql-eslint/README.md

 ## Integrating with VSCode plugin

-By default, ESLint VSCode plugin will not lint files with extentions other then js, jsx, ts, tsx.
-In order to enable it processing other extentions, add the following section in settings.json or workspace configuration.
+By default, ESLint VSCode plugin will not lint files with extensions other then js, jsx, ts, tsx.
+In order to enable it processing other extensions, add the following section in settings.json or workspace configuration.

 ```json
 "eslint.validate": [